 Like any type of churro, these are best enjoyed just-fried!
 But, they're also surprisingly good the day after a quick warm up in your oven (or electric oven!).
 Oh, and you can always refrigerate the dough overnight (fully covered in the pastry bag so it doesn't get crusty).
 Just be sure to bring the dough back to room temperature before using again.

-Please note that nutrition facts were estimated per one 7-inch large churro, and we found a batch to yield fifteen.
+Please note that nutrition facts were estimated per one 7-inch large churro, and I found a batch to yield about fifteen.